botify-labs/botify-sdk-js-middlewares/README.md

 # botify-sdk-middlewares

-This package contains multiple middlewares in order to customize and optimize the behaviour of the Botify SDK, including local storage caching, request batching, api result post processing.
+This package contains multiple middlewares allowing to customize and optimize  Botify SDK's behaviour.
+Including local storage caching, request batching, api result post processing.

 ## Influences

-The middleware pattern used in this package has been greated influenced by [Redux] middlewares (https://github.com/rackt/redux)
+The middleware pattern used in this package has been greatly influenced by [Redux](https://github.com/rackt/redux) middlewares.

 ## Installation